-JOURNAL OF BEHAVIOURAL ECONOMICS AND SOCIALS SYSTEMS (BESS)
+JOURNAL OF BEHAVIOURAL ECONOMICS AND SOCIAL SYSTEMS (BESS®)

-Full papers for the fifth issue of BESS® must be submitted by 31 July 2022.
-Please send your papers via email to email@example.com.
+Full papers for the next issue of BESS (Vol. 6.
+No. 1) must be submitted by 29 February 2024 (see our Call for Papers flyer).
+Please send your papers via email to firstname.lastname@example.org.
 You will find details of the style guide at the end of each edition.

 BESS Vol. 4, No.1, May 2022